Walrus Glossary

 cachean aggregator with additional caching capabilities

-certificate of availability (CoA)a blob ID with signatures of SNs holding at least shards in a specific epoch
+certificate of availability (CoA)a blob ID with signatures of storage nodes holding at least shards in a specific epoch

-cliententity interacting directly with the SNs; this can be an aggregator/cache, a publisher, or an end user
+cliententity interacting directly with the storage nodes; this can be an aggregator/cache, a publisher, or an user

 deletable blobblob which can be deleted by its owner at any time to be able to reuse the storage resource

-expirythe end epoch at which a blob is no longer available and can be deleted; the end epoch is always exclusive
+end epochthe epoch at which a blob will no longer be available for reads; the end epoch is always exclusive

 FROSTthe smallest unit of WAL (similar to MIST for SUI); 1 WAL is equal to 1 billion (1000000000) FROST

-inconsistency certificatean aggregated signature from 2/3 of SNs (weighted by their number of shards) that they have seen and stored an inconsistency proof for a blob ID
+inconsistency certificatean aggregated signature from 2/3 of storage nodes (weighted by their number of shards) that they have seen and stored an inconsistency proof for a blob ID

 inconsistency proofset of several recovery symbols with their Merkle proofs such that the decoded sliver does not match the corresponding hash; this proves an incorrect/inconsistent encoding by the client

-memberan SN that is part of a committee at some epoch
+memberan storage node that is part of a committee at some epoch

 permanent blobblob which cannot be deleted by its owner and is guaranteed to be available until at least its expiry epoch (assuming it is valid)